 Invisible cuts in the truest sense of the word can for example be the transition from one close-up to another, mostly connected by a camera movement, if the image information of both close-ups seem to be almost identical.
 An example: a camera movement ends on the back of a person, who is wearing a red jacket.
 The next movement starts on the red jacket of a different person, who then proceeds to move away from the camera.

-Similar to the invisible cut – but often more easily definable when it comes to artistic intent – are:
+Similar – but often more easily definable when it comes to artistic intent – are:

 - the infamous match cuts, adored by film students and Stanley Kubrick fanatics (where the cut matches two shots in a movement that coincides with the logic of the action)